Basement (band): History

 Guitarist Alex Henery noted in an August 2014 interview with The Aquarian that they were writing material for a new album.
 On 29 January 2016, the band released Promise Everything.
 On 3 February 2017, it was announced that the band had signed to major label Fueled by Ramen.

 In July 2018, Basement posted a teaser video on their social media accounts which featured footage of them recording in the studio.
 One week later, the band released a new single entitled "Disconnect."
 The song is the lead track from their fourth album, Beside Myself, which was released globally on 12 October.
 A month before the album is set to be released, the band premiered a second single on Highsnobiety entitled "Stigmata".
-A third single, "Be Here Now" was released on 2 October 2018.
+A third single, "Be Here Now", was released on 2 October 2018.

-In October 2018, it was announced that the band would support Weezer and Pixies on their spring 2019 tour.
+In October 2018, it was announced that the band would support Weezer and the Pixies on their spring 2019 tour of North America.
+The band entered a hiatus following the tour, with Henery focusing on both playing in Fiddlehead (who released the album Between the Richness in 2021) and his work as Turnstile's touring videographer and photographer.

-In 2021, it was announced that Basement would play at the second night of Outbreak Fest 2022, the band's first show in three years, celebrating 10 years of Colourmeinkindness and 11 years of I Wish I Could Stay Here.
-The band played directly before Turnstile.
+In 2021, it was announced that Basement would play at the second night of Outbreak Fest 2022, marking the band's first show in three years.
+The set was billed as celebrating 10 years of Colourmeinkindness and 11 years of I Wish I Could Stay Here.
+The band also pressed a 10-year anniversary vinyl reissue of the former via Run For Cover later that year, which was released on October 21.
+In December 2023, the band announced a show to again take place at the following year's Outbreak Fest.
+The band officially reunited thereafter, announcing US tour dates as well as an appearance at the When We Were Young festival and their official re-signing to Run For Cover Records.

-Musical style
+Musical style and influences

-AllMusic biographer Matt Collar described the band's sound as influenced by "melodic hardcore punk".
-Collar later described the band's sound as noise rock.
-The band is heavily influenced by early 90s acts such as Sunny Day Real Estate and Nirvana, as well as emo bands the Promise Ring and Braid.
-On Songs About the Weather, Punknews.org reviewer Brian Shultz compared the band to the likes of Title Fight, Daylight and Bearings.
+Critics have categorised Basement as alternative rock, emo, post-hardcore, and soft grunge.
+On Songs About the Weather, Punknews.org reviewer Brian Shultz compared the band to the likes of Title Fight, Daylight (Superheaven) and Bearings.
 The EP's sound has been described as pop punk.
 I Wish I Could Stay Here has been described as emo, pop punk and post-hardcore.
-Colourmeinkindness has been described as emo, grunge, punk rock, rock, and alternative rock.
-Further Sky has been described as alternative rock and rock.
+Colourmeinkindness has been described as rock, and alternative rock.
+Further Sky has been described as alternative rock and rock and roll.
 Promise Everything has been described as alternative rock.
+AllMusic biographer Matt Collar described the band's sound as influenced by "melodic hardcore punk".
+Collar later described the band's sound as noise rock.

+Basement have cited numerous bands as influences, including the Ataris, the Promise Ring, Mineral, Braid, Smoking Popes, Jets to Brazil, Tiger's Jaw, Man Overboard, Sunny Day Real Estate, Failure, Autolux, Cro-Mags, Stephen Bishop, David Bowie, Hey Mercedes, Radiohead, Jawbreaker, Lifetime, Jimmy Eat World and Piebald.